-In preparing to meet graduation requirements in one of the many majors and degrees offered at MCC, you may refer to the examples of the suggested programs included in this section of the catalog.
+In preparing to complete one of the majors and degrees, you may refer to the suggested programs on the following pages.
+Declaration of major forms should be completed by AAS candidates at their first registration or as soon as their major choice is firm and by BRE candidates at the beginning of their junior year.
 While it is your individual responsibility to make certain that you meet all graduation requirements, you are assigned an advisor to assist you.
 Further help is available from the Registrar, Dean of Students, and Academic Dean.